pay-theory/payment-components/README.md

 ```

+Once the transaction has ended in either success or failure the buyer should be
+directed to a results page.

 ## Tokenization response

-When the confirm option of initTransaction is set to true, the payment card token details are returned in tokenizeObserver
+When the confirm option of initTransaction is set to true, the payment card or ACH token details are returned in tokenizeObserver

 *note that the service fee is included in amount*